 Nothing can give you anxiety like not having a plan B. After 15 years of photographing weddings (and a lot of rainy ones at that!)
 I have experienced that panic first hand.

 So, what do I do?
 I’ll tell ya!
 I’ve got ten simple ideas you can try for rainy day photos.
-You’ll be amazed at how many great photos you end up with.
+You don’t need to be a lighting expert with these setups, and you’ll be amazed at how many great photos you end up with.
 Save, bookmark, print out, or Pin this article and use these on every rainy wedding day!

-1. Standing close to a window or in a doorway
+1. Standing close to a window or doorway

+One of my favorite go-to photos on a rainy day is to get the bride and/or groom close to a big window or doorway.
 This shot can be amazing for bridal portraits or for couples photos!
-Try to find large windows or go to the main entrance doors.
-Position your subject close to the window.
+Find large windows or large doors that have natural light from outdoors.
+Position your subject close to the window or door.
 You’ll want to up your ISO and possibly bounce a little fill flash (from your on-camera flash) into a neutral wall–this isn’t necessary, but it can help.

-This setup is great for full-length standing shots since the lighting is less than ideal for close-ups (unless you’re using a bounce flash).
-The lighting is ideal for a bride’s silhouette shot from behind with her veil with her train laid out!
+This setup is ideal for a bride’s silhouette shot from behind with her veil and train laid out!
 You can also have your bride and groom kiss, kiss foreheads, have the groom pick her up, have the groom spin or dip her–you get the idea.
 Another beautiful shot is when you flip the bride’s long veil over both of their heads and have them kiss.
+I personally would avoid close up face shots for this setup, as using a high ISO and backlighting can produce some grainy (not so flattering) lighting.
+Save close up photos for setup #2 or #3!

 2. Use strong side lighting

 Face the bride towards the door so that the lighting is the most favorable for her face.
 The bride or groom can face you and hold hands.
-You can also ask them to look at each other (as if that’s going to be a challenge! haha!) or the groom can lean against the wall and have the bride face him (her back to you, slightly to the side of the groom).
+You can also ask them to look at each other (as if that’s going to be a challenge! haha!) or the groom can lean against the wall and have the bride face him (her back to you, slightly to the side of the groom, see last shot).

 3. Close beauty shots facing natural light